MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-with-m365apps.md

 ---
 # Deploy the new Microsoft Teams with Microsoft 365 Apps

-New Teams is also being added to existing installations of Microsoft 365 Apps on devices running Windows.
-This change is beginning currently for Microsoft 365 Apps on Windows.
+Starting in late August, new Teams will be part of new installations of Microsoft 365 Apps on Windows.

-We will begin by including the new Teams app as part of M365 App installations windows depending on your office update channel .
-You will continue to have classic Teams app included in the installation as well.
-More details <>
+Currently, users can install the new Microsoft Teams using the "Try the new Teams" toggle switch in classic Teams or by Admins "bulk" deploying directly to the computers in their organization.

-Administrators will be able managing opt-out from this deployment if they do not wish to have new Teams included in the installation.
-More details <>
+Administrators will be able exclude installing new Teams from their deployment if they don't wish to have new Teams included in the installation.

 ## Is the new Teams available for my organization?